total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 This change ensures that `addCodeToError` must be called with an object that includes a `message` string property.
 TypeScript also knows that `code` could either be a number or `undefined`.
 If `code` is absent, it will default to `UNKNOWN_CODE`.

-These constraints have our tests passing, including the case where we pass in an extra `filepath` property.
+These constraints make our tests pass, including the case where we pass in an extra `filepath` property.
 This is because using `extends` in generics does not restrict you to only passing in the properties defined in the constraint.

 ### Solution 5: Combining Generic Types and Functions